env0/env0-migration-tool/TFC/README.md

 terraform apply -var-file=exporter.tfvars
 ```

-3. create the environments in env0:
+3. Create the environments in env0:
-   go to the `env0-resources-generator` folder and run:
+Go to the `env0-resources-generator/` folder and run:
 ```bash
 # generate the env0 resources terraform files
 terraform init